ISB Futures Academy

 The amount of math offered in ISBFA is the same amount of instructional time as the ISB program.
 Furthermore, students in grade 8 Futures Academy are offered both math streams – Math 8 and Algebra – the same as the ISB program.

-In middle school, students are assessed against the grades 7-8 ISB curriculum standards that apply to their projects.
+Students are assessed against the grades 7-8 ISB curriculum standards that apply to their projects.
 The MS Futures Academy model embraces a coaching model, and values constant feedback to ensure students meet the standards.
 In addition, L21 is of special significance in the MS Futures Academy program and therefore is also reported on at the end of each project.
 Lastly, MS Futures Academy believes in comprehensive reporting at the end of each project, with both student and facilitator comments.

 ISB Futures Academy represents the implementation of initiatives in the school's Strategic Plan.
 It encompasses the same standards (knowledge), the same curriculum framework (L21) and the same student learning expectations applied to all students in all grades.
 Therefore, students can join or opt out of ISB Futures Academy on an annual basis.
 However, students are not encouraged to move in and out of this education model, as the maximum benefit from the academy is the cumulative experiences for students.
 If students do not enroll in the whole four-year program, we recommend that students pursue ISB Futures Academy for at least a two-year duration, in either grades 7 and 8 or 9 and 10.